RamyaPrabakar/Twitter/README.md

 <img src='IPad1.png' title='IPad1' width="300" height="400"/>
 <img src='Ipad2.png' title='IPad2' width="400" height="300"/>

 ## Notes

 Describe any challenges encountered while building the app.

+Since we were using the twitter API and we were making many tweets to test out our app, I got rate limited by twitter often.
+This made it challenging to understand if my code was buggy or if I was getting rate limited.
+But after a while, I was able to understand which error code meant that I was getting rate limited.

 ## Credits